UlisseWolf/Jonica-Modpack-for-SimCity-4/README.md

-# SimCity 4 - Ordinance Collection
+# Jonica Modpack for SimCity 4
-This repository contains the modpack of the ordinance collections.
+This repository contains the entire modpack currently used in the Jonica region.

 ## Features

-This JSON file allows you to install all the ordinances developed by various members of the community.
+This JSON file allows you to install the Jonica modpack that I currently use in my standard gameplay.

 Please note that this modpack is only compatible with SimCity 4 version 1.1.641 (digital version available on Steam, GOG, and EA App).
 SimCity 4 versions other than the one indicated cannot install this modpack.